 Though I don’t always suggest a full meal with my recipes, I did so here because I love baking my brown rice (the texture is perfect).
 Maybe fresh ginger isn’t a staple for you?
 A tip.
 I always buy extra and chuck whatever I don’t use into the freezer – just loose.
 It lasts forever, I think, and I’m always glad I did this when a random recipe calls for it.
-As I said before, you can swap for ground but with fresh, it’s extraordinarily delicious.
+As I said before, you can swap for the ground up dried version but with fresh, it’s extraordinarily delicious.
+Like it more “saucey”?
+Increase the brown sugar in equal parts with the soy/tamari.
+This dish is dairy AND gluten free, and my most consistently made “give away” meal.
+I use a disposable pan, place the cooked rice in the bottom and top with the meat/edamame mixture.
+All they need to do is reheat and scoop into bowls!
+It always gets great reviews.

 1 1/2 c. brown rice